Nodoka4318/Gigafile-XGF-Explorer/README.md

 ## Functions
 - Automatic checking of valid codes
-- Prevention of duplicate codes
+- Preventing duplicated codes
-- Downloading of one or multiple files found
+- Downloading one or multiple files found
 - Saving search logs

 **To avoid overloading the requesting server, the frequency of searches is limited to 2 codes per second.**